thorgriffs/burger/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 This is a coding bootcamp homework assignment to create a "burger logger" with MySQL, Node, Exress, Handlebars, and a homemade ORM.
-The application, deployed on Heroku, allows a user to update a list of burgers to eat and then track eaten burgers.
+The application, deployed on Heroku, allows a user to update a list of burgers to eat, and then track eaten burgers.
 It uses an express backend and retrieves burger data from a MySQL database.

 ## Table of Contents